joomla-projects/selenium-server-standalone/bin/webdrivers/chrome/README.md

 #### Inside your robofile

-Add the follow code after the jar file
+Add the following line of code after the jar file

 For Windows:
 ```